skasproject/skas/docsite/docs/dex.md

       DEX_CLIENT_SECRET: cGZRM3lXSTBBN2M3aGJE
     ```

-> There is several solutions to generate such secret value.
-One can use Helm with some random generator function.
-Or use a [Secret generator](toolsandtricks.md#secret-generator)
+> There are several solutions to generate such a secret value.
+One can use Helm with some random generator function or use a [Secret generator](toolsandtricks.md#secret-generator)."

-And here is the secret shared between DEX (In `config.staticClients[0]` and the `example-app` application binary)
+Here is the secret shared between DEX (in `config.staticClients[0]`) and the `example-app` application binary."

 ???+ abstract "example-app-secret.yaml"